-03. Nutrition and Chemotherapy
+02. Nutrition and Chemotherapy

-Nutrition During Chemotherapy for Mesothelioma Cancer
+What to Eat During Chemotherapy for Mesothelioma Cancer

 - Swelling or sores in the mouth

-04. Nutrition and Radiation
+03. Nutrition and Radiation

-Nutrition During Radiation for Mesothelioma Cancer
+What to Eat During Radiation for Mesothelioma Cancer

 Mesothelioma radiation therapy often has localized side effects.
-Patients receiving radiation targeted at the head or neck have experienced unwanted reactions in that area.
-They have reported dry mouth, inflammation in the mouth and loss of taste.
+Patients receiving radiation targeted at the head or neck may experience some reactions in that area.
+For example, reported reactions after radiation include dry mouth, inflammation in the mouth and loss of taste.